Home » Group & Discussion Forum Etiquette

 When New, Lurk

-You will be participating in an established community and don’t want to bust in and blurt out your opinions, demands, or questions before getting a good idea of the feel of the group.
-So, a short intro about yourself before you comment is recommended in your first post.
+You will be participating in an established community and don’t want to bust in and blurt out your opinions, demands, or questions before getting a good idea of the group’s tone and personality.
+A brief introduction about yourself is recommended in your first post, before you comment.
 Doing so helps you start to become part of that community.

 Never Post Personal Information

-I’ve experienced users who need assistance posting their login credentials (UN/PW) in their posts.
+I’ve encountered users who need assistance posting their login credentials (username/password) in their posts.
 Never do that.

-Be very careful with providing that data, even if a forum member offers to help.
+Be very careful when providing that data, even if a forum member offers to help.
 You don’t know the person on the other side of the screen or their intent.

 In that case, check out the member’s profile to ensure they are a legitimate and established member.
 Then PM (Private Message) them the details necessary to assist.

-Never post specifics about your location (phone and address) on forums or groups.
+Never post specific details about your location (phone number and address) on forums or groups.
 Also, refrain from noting when you’ll be out of town or on vacation.
 Troublemakers can then use this information for nefarious reasons.

 Don’t Fall for Trolls